tolstenko/coolify-documentation/coolify-nightly/building-blocks.md

 ### 1-on-1 clone
 Like for example, you can clone the `production` environment to `staging` and all resources defined will be cloned with the same configuration.

-::: tip
+::: tip Quick Tip
-Useful if you would like to have a copy of your production resources for testing or integration.
+Useful if you would like to have a copy of your production resources for `testing` or `integration`.
 :::

 ### Fresh one